Beth El’s view of how Jewish Scripture addresses the issue of Jewish identity is this:

 Insofar as Messianic Judaism is concerned, the House of God is a “house of prayer for all nations” as both Testaments affirm: so Jewish identity or conversion is not necessary if choosing a Messianic congregation as one’s spiritual community

-- Jewish identity is not necessary for any aspect of community life, including rising into leadership.
+- Jewish identity is not necessary for any aspect of Two-Testament faith-community life, including rising into leadership.

-- Non-Jews who feel some degree of calling to Jewish faith life as expressed in Messianic synagogues are welcome in Beth El of Manhattan — and we do our best to help such “People of Calling” across time come to as clear an understanding as possible of the manner in which they are called — ranging from casual attendance all the way to lifelong affiliation as what the Scriptures call “gerim” (permanent residents within the Jewish nation).
+- Non-Jews who feel some degree of calling to Jewish faith life as expressed in Messianic synagogues are welcome in Beth El of Manhattan — and we do our best to help such “People of Calling” across time come to as clear an understanding as possible of the manner and extent to which they are “called” — ranging from casual attendance all the way to lifelong affiliation as what the Scriptures call “gerim” (permanent residents within the Jewish nation).